 Intro to Fileless Malware in Containers

 A fileless attack is a technique that takes incremental steps toward gaining control of your environment while remaining undetected.
 In a fileless attack, the malware is directly loaded into memory and executed, evading common defenses and static scanning.Often, attackers may also use compression or encryption to cloak the malware file to avoid detection.
-Most commonly used against Windows, we have recently seen a growing trend in its use against Linux, and, more specifically, within containers.
+Since fileless is most commonly used against Windows, we have recently seen a growing trend in its use against Linux, and, more specifically, within containers.
 In this guide, we will break down a fileless attack by creating our own fileless demo and show which tools are required to detect the activity we are seeing.

 Malware is malicious code intended to damage your software, steal information, or take full control of your supply chain.
 Malware can take on several forms: Viruses, Worms, Trojans, Ransomware, Bots, Adware, Fileless, etc., some of which are very sophisticated.